 This courses provide knowledge of computational theories for the integration of technologies, applications, services and systems of Computer Engineering in multidisciplinary contexts.
+Chose one course from the below.

-EGN 512 High-Performance Programming with Multicore And GPUs 3 credit hours MIT 534 Governance and Compliance 3 credit hours MIT 622 High Performance Databases 3 credit hours
+EGN 512 High-Performance Programming with Multicore and GPUs 3 credit hours MIT 534 Governance and Compliance 3 credit hours MIT 622 High Performance Databases 3 credit hours